turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 The `.split` method gives you back an Array which we'll learn about in a later section.
 It cuts the string wherever it encounters a space (`" "`) character.

-##### `.split` with a Parameter
+##### `.split` with an Argument

 But sometimes you'll want to split on a character other than space.
-The `.split` method takes a parameter, a piece of data that tells it how to do what it does.
+The `.split` method takes an argument, a piece of data that tells it how to do what it does.

 {% irb %}
 $ numbers = "one,two,three,four,five"